-We have introduced the 'Talk for Writing' approach to writing developed by educational writer, Pie Corbett - you can find out more about him below.
+We use the 'Talk for Writing' approach to writing developed by educational writer, Pie Corbett - you can find out more about him below.
 It is fun, creative yet also rigorous and has a proven record of accelerating children's learning.

 It starts with enjoying and sharing stories.
 Throughout the school, we place a strong emphasis on children reading stories and enjoying a range of literature.
 Through regular reading, we want children to build up an extensive and rich vocabulary for use in their own writing.

 Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
 It is built on three stages of teaching:

 1) Imitation - the children learn a text and the language they need